 Film Submission FAQ

-You can find detailed information on the submission at any time in the General Guidelines and the Technical Specifications.
+You can find detailed information on the submission at any time under the Guidelines menu item.
+Information on Selection Screeners and Festival Media can be found in the “Tech Specs” section.
 You can find answers to the most frequently asked questions here.
 However, only the current Guidelines and Technical Specifications as mentioned above serve as the binding reference.

 What are the submission deadlines?

-The deadline for registering a feature-length film is November 3, 2020, for short films it is November 17, 2020.
+The deadline for registering a feature-length film is November 2, 2022, for short films it is November 16, 2022.
+Berlinale Series accepts registrations until November 23, 2022.
 The selection screener must also be provided within the respective deadline.

 How do I submit my film to Berlinale?